Manuel Noriega: National Guard career

 Noriega graduated from Chorrillos in 1962 with a specialization in engineering.
 He returned to Panama and joined the Panama National Guard.
 Posted to Colón, he was commissioned as a second lieutenant in September 1962.
 His commanding officer in Colón was Omar Torrijos, then a major in the National Guard.
 Torrijos became a patron and mentor to Noriega.
 In a 1962 incident Torrijos helped Noriega avoid legal trouble after a prostitute accused Noriega of beating and raping her.
 Soon after, Noriega's drinking and violence obliged Torrijos to confine him to his quarters for a month.
 Despite Noriega's problems, Torrijos maintained their relationship, ensuring they were always in the same command; he also brought Díaz Herrera into the same unit.
 Díaz Herrera and Noriega became both friends and rivals for Torrijos's favor.

 In 1964 Noriega had been posted to the province of Chiriquí, where Torrijos and Díaz Herrera were stationed.
 At the time, Arnulfo Arias, a native of that province, was preparing to contest the 1968 Panamanian Presidential election.
 Arias was a member of the National Revolutionary Party that represented the Panameñista movement.
 The sitting president, Roberto Chiari, belonged to the Liberal Party, which ordered Torrijos to harass Arias's party members and weaken his election bid.
 Torrijos passed this task on to Noriega, whose men arrested a number of people.
 Several prisoners said that they had been tortured; others stated they had been raped in prison.
-The mistreatment of Arias's supporters sparked public outrage, and led to Noriega being suspended for ten days, an item of information that was picked up by the U.S. intelligence services.
+The mistreatment of Arias' supporters sparked public outrage, and led to Noriega being suspended for ten days, an item of information that was picked up by the U.S. intelligence services.
 In 1966, Noriega was again involved in a violent incident, allegedly raping a 13-year-old girl and beating her brother.
 After this, Torrijos transferred Noriega to a remote posting.